 Lobbers can be very frustrating to play against in doubles, especially if hitting overheads is not one of your strengths.

-I have pulled together the below tips that will hopefully help you learn how to beat a lobber in Doubles Tennis.
+I have pulled together the below tips that will help you learn how to beat a Doubles Tennis lobber.

-Top Tips on How to Beat a Lobber in Doubles Tennis
+Top Tips on How to Beat a Lobber in Tennis

 This first tip might sound obvious but you would be surprised how often recreational tennis players don’t do this.